HAVANA, March 20th (Skift) Cruise Lines See a Tourism Advantage in Cuba and Hope Trump Doesn’t Ruin It’.

 If cruise executives have any sense of what Trump is thinking, they didn’t let on this week.

 “Who knows what the administration is going to come up with?” asked Carnival Corp. president and CEO Arnold Donald.
 “I have no particular insight on that.”

 He and Del Rio both said lifting the embargo would be in the best interest of Americans and Cubans.

-At one discussion, panelists joked — a little nervously — about what the president might do.
+At one discussion, panellists joked — a little nervously — about what the president might do.

-“He hasn’t tweeted about it yet, so we don’t know,” Olivere said.
+“He hasn’t tweeted about it yet, so we don’t know,” Oliver said.